BillmanH/exoplanets/README.md

 * `/new` < - create a new system

-Current Dev Branch (the active sprint, if you will):
-* get_system's query doesn't fetch the star.
-I need the star as it is the object that everything revolves around.

 ## Dataset
 Exoplanet data Data is gathered from here.
 ### Important Links